dfelinto/blender-manual/manual/scene_layout/object/editing/parent.rst

 the parent object of all the selected objects.
 Each child object will inherit the transformations of the parent.
 The parent object can be of any type.

-There are three operators that allow you to set an object parent.
-They differ in the way they compute the :ref:`Parent Inverse matrix <parent-inverse-matrix>` and the local :term:`transform <Transform>` of the object.

-Set Parent to Object
 If the object has a pre-existing parent, that is cleared first.
 This moves the object to its own location, rotation and scale, without its parent's influence.

-Regardless of whether it had a parent before, Blender proceeds to do the same as "Keep Transform" below.
-Set Parent to Object (Keep Transform)
-   The object's current world transform (so its absolute location, rotation and scale in the world) is computed.
-   The new parent is set, and then the *Parent Inverse* matrix is computed such that after setting the new parent the object is still at its previous world transform.
-Set Parent to Object (Without Inverse)
-   This sets the parent, and then resets the *Parent Inverse* matrix and the object's local location.
-   As a result, the object will move to the location of the parent, but keep its rotation and scale.
+There are three operators that allow you to set an object parent.
+They differ in the way they compute the :ref:`Parent Inverse matrix <parent-inverse-matrix>` and the local :term:`Transform` of the object.

-Example: Object (Keep Transform) Parent
+Example: Object Parent (Keep Transform)
 ---------------------------------------

-*Object (Keep Transform) Parent* works in a very similar way to *Object Parent*.
-The major difference is in whether the child objects will keep any previous transformations applied to them from the previous parent object.
+*Object Parent* with *Keep Transform* will keep any previous transformations applied to them from the previous parent object.

 Assume that we have a scene consisting of three objects, those being two empty objects named "EmptyA" and "EmptyB", and a Monkey object.
 Fig. :ref:`fig-view3d-parent-scene-no` shows the three objects with